jackiesafari/dam-attack/README.md

 # Dam Attack 🦫

-A retro 80s beaver-themed Tetris game built with Devvit and **developed with Kiro AI**!
+A retro 80s beaver-themed Tetris game built with Devvit and Kiro!
 Help the beaver build the ultimate dam by stacking logs, branches, and twigs in this neon-styled puzzle game.

-> **🤖 Built with Kiro AI** - This entire game was developed using Kiro, an AI-powered IDE that assisted with code generation, debugging, and implementation of the beaver-themed Tetris mechanics.

 ## 🎮 Game Features